The Genus Mammillaria

 The Plant List wasn’t updated since version 1.1 in 2013 and I was told by a member of Kew that it was no longer maintained.
 He gave me a link to their new website called Plants of the World Online.
 They are still uploading data and expect to be finished with that process in 2020.
 Of course, with new species being found and all the testing going on, the updating process will always be ongoing.

-As I am updating the pages for the Mammillaria in my collection in December 2019, Plants of the World Online still lists 162 accepted species of Mammillaria.
+As I am updating the pages for the Mammillaria in my collection in November 2020, Plants of the World Online lists 164 accepted species of Mammillaria.
 Of course, over time, that number will continue to change.
 It doesn’t list a total of infraspecific names or synonyms for the entire genus as The Plant List did, but you can click on each species to find that information.
+Mostly, the intraspecific names are considered synonyms of the species which is very confusing…

 I also use several other websites for plant name for cactus and author research including Llifle (Encyclopedia of Living Forms), CactusGuide by Daiv Freeman, Dave’s Garden and a few others.
-For author name research I use The International Plant Name Index through Plants of the World Online and Tropicos through The Plant List.
-I still refer to The Plant List even though it is no longer maintained.
-I do this to see progress.
+For author name research I use The International Plant Name Index through Plants of the World Online and Tropicos (a division of The Missouri Botanical Garden).
+I still refer to The Plant List, even though it is no longer maintained, to see progress.
+A fairly new site, World Flora Online, is supposed to take the place of The Plant List.
+They uploaded data from The Plant List even though the site hadn’t been updated since 2013.
+They are supposed to upload current data from Plants of The World Online, but as of December 2020 I didn’t think they have done it yet… So, imagine a new plant database with outdated names… The Plant List is a great site, so I don’t know why they didn’t just update and improve upon it instead of launching a new site.

 There is the ongoing dilemma of the industry mislabeling plants and sites like Llifle and the CactusGuide are very useful tools to make a positive ID.
-If you are still confused, Daiv Freeman includes his email address and you can send photos and he will promptly reply.
-I have tried to correspond with “someone” on Llifle and have never received any replies… There are also several groups on Facebook with members that can help with ID.
+If you are still confused, like I mentioned, post photos on a Facebook group or get on the CactiGuide forum.

 The following Mammillaria pages are about my journey with the Mammillaria companions I have been blessed to know, There will be more to come.